-On the other hand, if you take the small amount of time and effort to make your own choices and prepare your own Will, a world of options is available to you.
+On the other hand, if you take a small amount of time and effort to make your own choices and prepare your own Will, a world of options is available to you.
 By drafting your own Will, you can choose your own personal representative, and you can leave specific instructions concerning what you wish to happen after you are gone.
 For example, all of the following are now possible: you can leave specific items to specific individuals (would your nephew like your golf clubs?), you can make charitable gifts, you can leave items to individuals who are not family members (“I give my roommate . . .”), you can divide your estate into unequal shares (“I give 50% of my estate to my brother Tom, 30% to my brother Dick and 20% to my best friend Harry”), you can make provisions for the care of your children (“I want my sister Sue to care for my children after I am gone.”), and you can set up a trust, among many other options.
 To summarize, a Will in which you make the choices can be as individualized as you are, and can do exactly what you want.

 It is well worth the effort to prepare a personalized Will.
 The time and expense involved are minimal when compared with the benefits you gain when you make your own choices.
-Most attorneys can prepare a basic Will for $350.00 or less, and prepare such a Will should only require one to two hours of your time.
+Most attorneys can prepare a basic, simple Will for $350.00 or less, and to prepare such a Will should only require one to two hours of your time.
 So, why should you have your own Will?
 When you come right down to it, an individual can make better decisions concerning his or her family and money, than any governmental or legislative entity.
 Remember, if you don’t make the decisions, the government will make them for you.